WICG/import-maps/README.md

 _Note how unlike some Node.js usages, we include the ending `.js` here.
 File extensions are required in browsers; unlike in Node, [we do not have the luxury](#the-nodejs-module-resolution-algorithm) of trying multiple file extensions until we find a good match.
 Fortunately, including file extensions also works in Node.js; that is, if everyone uses file extensions for submodules, their code will work in both environments._

-As usual, since the module import map affects `import:` resolution generally, this package concept can be used for other resources, and in other contexts.
+As usual, since the import map affects `import:` resolution generally, this package concept can be used for other resources, and in other contexts.

 <details>
 <summary>Here's our previous example converted to use packages:</summary>